ramifarag/distroy/README.md

-hi this is my first modification
+hi this is my second modification